Hindley Street Country Club: History

-HSCC was established as a project by a group of live Adelaide musicians, getting together and recording re-arranged covers popular with Australian audiences and uploading them weekly to social media channels.
-The Hindley Street Country Club derives its name from Hindley Street in Adelaide, South Australia, a location where many group members performed at various venues during the peak of the street's live music scene in the 1970s, '80s, and '90s.
+HSCC was established in 2017 by producer and bassist Constantine Delo, and producer and keyboardist Darren Mullan as a project by a group of live Adelaide musicians, getting together and recording re-arranged covers popular with Australian audiences and uploading them weekly to social media channels.

+Darren Mullan departed the band in 2021, prior to the band's later international growth and success.

 In 2024, Mark Pope, Australian artist manager and producer, teamed up with entrepreneur and businessman Michael Chugg to take on the touring management and promotion of the band.
-In May 2024, Cold Chisel's Ian Moss guested with Hindley Street Country Club on their cover of The Beatles' 'While My Guitar Gently Weeps'.
-Later that year, the group travelled to Singapore to perform at the Singapore Grand Prix and in Manila, Philippines in their first overseas performances.
+In May 2024, Cold Chisel's Ian Moss guested with Hindley Street Country Club on their cover of the Beatles' "While My Guitar Gently Weeps".
+Later that year, the group travelled to Singapore to perform at the Singapore Grand Prix on the Marina Bay Street Circuit and in Manila, Philippines in their first overseas performances.

-As of June 2025, the band has over 1.33 million subscribers and 800 million views on YouTube and continues to tour across Australia, the UK, Brazil and the United States of America.
+As of June 2025, the band is self-managed and has over 1.33 million subscribers and 800 million views on YouTube and continues to tour across Australia, Asia, the UK, Europe, Brazil, and the United States.

+HSCC performed at the 50th anniversary of the Cathay/HSBC Hong Kong Sevens in April 2026, one of Asia’s largest international sporting and entertainment events, held at Kai Tak Stadium.
+The group headlined the closing day of the tournament, delivering a large-scale live performance featuring their signature repertoire of 1970s and 1980s songs to a global audience.
+Their appearance formed part of a major entertainment program accompanying the tournament, which attracts tens of thousands of spectators and international visitors each year, and highlighted the band’s transition from an online project to a prominent live act on the global stage.